McNullty/spring-events-learning-test/Readme.md

 This is default cinfiguration.
 If configuration is not changed Events will be handeled synchroniously.

 This way no new Threads will be created.

+## Asynchronous Event handling

+If this is configured new thread will be created for every class that implements interface ApplicationListener.